 - Leave the other options to their defaults.

 - Vault Name: In the example, this is Contoso-Vault2.
-You will use this name for other steps.
+You'll use this name for other steps.

-- Vault URI: In the example, this is
+- Vault URI: In the example, the Vault URI is

 https://contoso-vault2.vault.azure.net/.
 Applications that use your vault through its REST API must use this URI.